How to Clean & Remove Mold from Windowsills

 Plastic bucket

-Remove any window treatments from the window.
-Remove nearby rugs and place a towel under the window to protect the floor.
+Remove any window treatments and nearby rugs.
+Place a towel under the window to protect the floor.

-If mold or mildew build up is heavy, first wipe surfaces with a wet microfiber cloth to reduce the amount of organic matter you have to deal with.
-Set the dirty cloth aside in the plastic bucket to wash later.
+If mold buildup is heavy, start by wiping the area with a wet microfiber cloth to reduce the amount of organic matter.
+Place the used cloth in the plastic bucket to wash later.

 Mix the bleach and water solution

-Wearing safety glasses and protective gloves, measure 3 cups of water into the spray bottle, then add 3 teaspoons of Clorox® Disinfecting Bleach.
-Insert the trigger sprayer into the bottle and tighten before adjusting the nozzle to spray a fine mist.
+Wearing safety glasses and gloves, fill the spray bottle with 3 cups of water, then add 3 teaspoons of Clorox® Disinfecting Bleach.
+Insert the spray nozzle and adjust it to a fine mist.

 Rinse the window

-Soak another microfiber cloth with clean water and then wipe all the treated surfaces to rinse away any residual bleach solution.
+Dampen a clean microfiber cloth with fresh water and wipe all treated areas to remove any leftover bleach solution.

 Dry the window